SoftwareAG/cumulocity-self-service-certification/docs/information-model.md

 ## Change log

+- 2021-11-04 // D. Peter
+  adjusted datamodel to incoporate an optional grouping level between module and capability
+  - added fragment `container` to modules
+  - refactored the json structure of `testSuite`, `testRun` and `testCertificate`
+- 2021-10-27
+  added a new layer between modul and capability named part , to get more things in detail covered.
+- 2021-10-15
+  removed the sentenace "The only modifiable fragment is `certificate.status`, to represent the certificates life cycle."
+Because this is not what we want and would leave to an admin the possibillity to change the status from "outside"
 - 2021-09-30
   - testSuit:
     - reverted to use arrays for tests, modules and capabilities to maintain their order. an update via put seems not to be required.
     - `mandatory` added to modules
   - testRun:
     - added `c8y_version`, `testSuit`-reference and overall `status` to root level

-- 2021-10-15

-  - removed the sentenace "The only modifiable fragment is `certificate.status`, to represent the certificates life cycle."
-Because this is not what we want and would leave to an admin the possibillity to change the status from "outside"

-- 2021-10-27
-  - added a new layer between modul and capability named part , to get more things in detail covered.